Last reviewed on 6th August 2023 by Martin Alexander (Mortgage Advisor)

 If you have circumstances that are making it hard for you to find a lender, speak to our advisors.
 We’ll then inform you of what’s possible.
 Applying with a lender yourself is rarely advised as you risk harming your credit file if you’re declined.

 Some lenders won’t accept bad credit at all.
 On the other hand, certain lenders may require minimum income requirements, whereas other lenders won’t.
 This is why applying with the right lender is crucial in being approved and keeping your credit file intact.

 How to start your mortgage application

-Often enough, developers will have many different properties for sale.
-With different build types and varying numbers of bedrooms.
-Matching a property to the mortgage you’ve been approved is crucial, especially when you’re investing in a property that’s just been built.
+Often enough, developers will have many different properties for sale, including different build types, and varying numbers of bedrooms.
+Matching a property to the mortgage you’ve been approved for is crucial, especially when you’re investing in a property that’s just been built.

 As advisors, we’re able to help select the right mortgage for your buy to let.
 Furthermore, we’re able to help you understand which properties may be better suited than others, simply on the prices and lenders involved.

 You can make an enquiry to start the mortgage process.
 An advisor will then run through everything with you and make sure you’re on the best mortgage possible.
 We’ll then guide you further until you’ve finalised the purchase up until completion.

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.